ehuss/Sublime-Wrap-Plus/README.md

 If you select a range of characters, *only* the lines that are selected will be wrapped (the stock Sublime wrap lines extends the selection to what it thinks is a paragraph).
 I find this behavior preferable to give me more control.

 ## Epilogue ##
 Wrap Plus handles a lot of situations that the stock Sublime word wrapper doesn't handle, but it's likely there are many situations where it doesn't work quite right.
 If you come across a problem, the immediate solution is to manually select the lines you want to wrap (this will constrain wrapping to just those lines).
-If you'd like, feel free to post an issue on the github page: https://github.com/ehuss/Sublime-Wrap-Plus
+If you'd like, feel free to post an [issue](https://github.com/ehuss/Sublime-Wrap-Plus/issues) on the Github page.